Huntingdon: History

-During the Roman Empire, in 274, a massive coin hoard dating to the reign of Tetricus I and Roman Emperor Aurelian was hidden in the grounds of the town.
+During the Roman Empire, in 274, a massive coin hoard dating to the reign of Tetricus I and Roman Emperor Aurelian was hidden in a field near the town.
 Consisting of 9,724 Roman coins, and discovered in 2018, the Muddy Hoard is considered to date the largest treasure trove of Cambridgeshire.

 Huntingdon was founded by the Anglo-Saxons and Danes.
 It is first mentioned in the Anglo-Saxon Chronicle in 921, where it appears as Huntandun.
 It appears as Huntedun in the Domesday Book of 1086.
 The name means "The huntsman's hill" or possibly "Hunta's hill".

 Huntingdon seems to have been a staging post for Danish raids outside East Anglia until 917, when the Danes moved to Tempsford, now in Bedfordshire, before they were crushed by Edward the Elder.
 It prospered successively as a bridging point of the River Great Ouse, a market town, and in the 18th and 19th centuries a coaching centre, notably at the George Hotel.
 The town has a well-preserved medieval bridge that used to serve as the main route of Ermine Street over the river.
 The bridge only ceased to be the sole crossing point to Godmanchester in 1975, with the building of what is now the A1307 (formerly A14) bypass.